lvgl/lvgl/docs/details/integration/chip/nxp.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Initialize VGLite GPU before calling :cpp:func:`lv_init()` by specifying the width/height of tessellation window.
-The default values for tesselation width and height, and command buffer size are in the SDK file "vglite_support.h".
+The default values for tessellation width and height, and command buffer size are in the SDK file "vglite_support.h".

 .. code-block:: c